mosip/documentation/docs/mosip-documentation-style-guide.md

        ![](_images/admin-content-updated.png)

-11. **Spacing** - Avoid leaving unnecessary empty spaces between words or sentences.
+11. **Spacing**: Avoid leaving unnecessary empty spaces between words or sentences.
 You may leave one line space between each paragraph or as needed incase of multiple paragraphs.

 12. Avoid using the terms like **blacklist, black list, black-list, whitelist**.